 Smart technology and integration of systems means making sure all the elements work together in harmony; they complement each other and deliver entertainment, enjoyment, convenience and security in equal measures.

 Think of home security as though you are putting on layers of clothing to protect your body from harsh weather.
 Protecting your home from burglary is all about layers.
-This is because burglars determine their targets through risk v reward scenarios, the more security measures you put in place to increase the risk and lessen the reward for would be intruders, the less likely your home will be viewed as an easy target.
+This is because burglars determine their targets through risk v reward scenarios.
+The more security measures you put in place to increase the risk and lessen the reward for would be intruders.
+The less likely your home will be viewed as an easy target.

 We look at it from a burglar’s perspective, so we start outside the home.
 Look at your home “would you want to break in?”

-Security professionals say the 2 biggest deterrents to burglary are:
+Security professionals say the 2 biggest deterrents to burglary are: light and sound.

 A smart system can: